High school scores, summaries and schedules for June 4, 2022 | Trib HSSN

 Class 2A

-Bishop Shanahan vs. York Catholic at West Chester East, 2 p.m.; Mount St. Joseph vs. Archbishop Carroll at Haverford, 3:30 p.m.; Cardinal O’Hara vs. Twin Valley at West Chester East, 3:30 p.m.; Strath Haven vs. Chartiers Valley at Cumberland Valley, 2:30 p.m.
+Bishop Shanahan vs. Archbishop Carroll at Avon Grove, 1 p.m.; Twin Valley vs. Strath Haven at Methacton, 3:30 p.m.

 Softball